OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/tippw.md

 ---
 title: tippw
-description: Learn how to use the tippw function to print the top insider purchases of the week.
+description: "Learn how to use the tippw function to print the top insider purchases" of the week.
 Discover parameters and example usages that can be customized according to your requirements.
 keywords: